khyati2304/SIS-Web-Application/README.md

 A web application that manages student information and registration process in the particular course in Visual Studio 2017 using [MVC](https://www.tutorialspoint.com/mvc_framework/mvc_framework_introduction.htm) architecture.

+This README outlines the details of collaborating on this SIS Web application.
+A short introduction of this app could easily go here.

 ## Prerequisites

 You will need the following things properly installed on your computer.